AdknownInc/grafana-scalyr-proxy-server/README.md

 # TODO:
 * Add a Contribution guide
 * Add further documentation about numeric vs facet vs complex
-* Add in a composer image to the docker-compose file so that composer is not required to get the proxy server running
 * Modify complex queries from using regex to using a grammar + parser so that all queries supported by Scalyr can be entered into grafana
 * Add authentication